taxprofiler/taxpasta/paper/paper.md

 into another format and/or merge multiple profiles into a single table, such as the Krakentools companion package [@lu_metagenome_2022], these are often focused on the specific tool or family of tools.
-Thus, users would have to become proficient in yet another piece of software per tool or family of tools just for consistent output files.
+Thus, users would have to become proficient in yet another piece of software per tool or family of tools for the sake of consistent output files.

 [^8]: <https://github.com/bioboxes/rfc/tree/master/data-format>